 To automatically link, the Account Discovery job (which runs when Safeguard synchronizes the directory) must have the Automatically Manage Found Accounts check box selected on the Discovery tab.
 The Directories | General tab designates the directory profile to govern the accounts the discovery job adds to Safeguard.

 The administrators can view the Partitions | Discovered Services tab to identify unmanaged accounts that they may want to manage to require authentication for local users or Active Directory users, if the asset is joined to a domain.
 For more information, see Adding an account.

 From the Activity Center, you can select the Activity Category named Service Discovery Activity which shows the Event outcomes: Service Discovery Succeeded, Service Discovery Failed, or Service Discovery Started.

-CAUTION: To play back sessions, the new Desktop Player must be installed for one user or system-wide users after installing Safeguard for Privileged Passwords 2.6.
+CAUTION: To play back sessions, the new Desktop Player must be installed for one user or system-wide users after installing Safeguard for Privileged Passwords 2.6 or later.

-When Safeguard for Privileged Passwords 2.6 is installed, the existing Desktop Player is removed and the latest Desktop Player must be installed.
+When Safeguard for Privileged Passwords 2.6 or later is installed, the existing Desktop Player is removed and the latest Desktop Player must be installed.